 - 2014: The NAHB Leading Suppliers Council

-This award recognizes an NAHB builder member serving on the Construction Management, Industry Advisory Board at a university/college.
-Construction is a practice-oriented profession; therefore, it is necessary for the construction industry to be actively involved in an advisory role.
-Student and industry relations is a vital part of the student’s educational experience through field trips, guest speakers, internships and the industry helping to shape classroom curriculum.
-Application information coming soon.
+This award recognizes an NAHB builder member serving on the Construction Management Industry Advisory Board at a university/college.
+Student and industry relations is a vital part of the student's educational experience through field trips, guest speakers, internships and the industry helping to shape classroom curriculum.

-Alan Scott (left) is awarded the 2018 Industry Advisory Board Member of the Year at the 2019 Student Chapters Awards Ceremony for his work with Michigan State University.
+Scott Wentz, (right) is awarded the 2019 Industry Advisory Board Member of the Year at the 2020 Student Chapters Awards Ceremony for his work with North Carolina A&T State University.

 Industry Advisory Board Member of the Year Winners

 - 2019: Scott Wentz, Executive Partner, True Homes and North Carolina A&T State University

 - 2018: Alan Scott, Alan F. Scott, Inc. Development Co. and Michigan State University

 - 2017: Tim Ruth, McCreedy Ruth Construction and Kirkwood Community College

 - 2016: Karen Schroeder, Michigan State University